SetoAira/jekyll_laptext/README.md

 This tag uses only html and css, dosen't use javascript.

 ## usage
-First, put lapText.rb on your `_plugin` folder.
+First, put lapText.rb on your `_plugins` folder.
 Put laptext.css on your project folder, and load on header of html file.
 Of course, you can rewrite laptext.css.

 ### Liquid Tag